 Teams that execute these challenging projects need to be mindful of what it takes to manage multiple layers of requirements and actions.
-A strong awareness of all the paths that make up a project is critical if the PMO wants to ensure that nothing falls behind schedule or drops off the radar.
+A strong awareness of all the paths that make up a project is critical if the Project Team wants to ensure that nothing falls behind schedule or drops off the radar.

 If your center of excellence is facing a can’t-fail project with multiple paths, it’s important to understand the risks that exist and where opportunities for success can be found.

 The risks behind multiple critical paths

 One risk often encountered when executing projects with more than one critical path is the potential for tasks outside the primary path to be neglected.
 It’s easy for the project team and executives to be so focused on the primary critical path that other important issues outside of that narrow scope go unnoticed.
 Without a course correction, this fixation can cause the additional paths to become critical as well.
 Milestones might be missed or, as schedule adjustments are made to reflect the project’s progress against the target completion date, activities outside the primary critical path may not be properly re-sequenced.

 If activities in one path begin to slip, it will eventually trigger problems for the team and could cause considerable grief to the project.
 The organization may need to spend more time or money to get progress back on track than was originally estimated.
 Not only could the project’s completion date be in jeopardy as a result, but the Project Team may also go over budget trying to set things right.